chinamike65/hugo-tuolesi/content/book4/book4en.md

 151

-Moreover, after attaining bodhicitta, even in reincarnation, the merit and virtue of bodhicitta will not be regressed.
+Moreover, after attaining bodhicitta, even in rebirth, the merit and virtue of bodhicitta will not be regressed.
 In this way, the practice in later life will be easy, and the achievement will be faster.

 Therefore, Master Tsongkhapa said: "Bodhicitta is the most special and successful cause of becoming a Buddha, it is the core of Mahayana Buddhism, it is what Buddhas and Bodhisattvas cultivate, and the heart is the most precious wishful treasure in the world and beyond the world.
 It is healing and greed.
 A panacea for madness."